 Do you feel that Donald Trump has been using that style for that way or do you think that he has been less effective?

 The proof is in the shutdown, you know, he was less effective.
 Now he's got three weeks to figure out how to devise an approach that's more effective because people rightfully believe that when government is closed down, government has failed.
 So you try to do everything you can to avoid that, while still being able to achieve your objectives through other leverage you can get for yourself.

 Now, I'd like to segue from this to the fact that Donald Trump nearly picked you instead of Mike Pence to be his vice presidential running mate and, ergo, his vice president.
 If a future historian were to look back at this period and ask himself or herself, how would things be different if Chris Christie had been Trump's vice president instead of Mike Pence, what do you think the answer to that question would be?

 Immediately historians would go through the easy analysis, which is that Mike and I are very different personalities.
-Mike is a reserved, quiet, Midwesterner.
-I'm a brash and loud Northeasterner, and so my advice to the president might not be in some respect substantively different than the advice Mike gives to the president, because we are both Republicans and believe generally in the orthodoxy of our party.
-Certainly, the way the advice is delivered would be different and much sharper if I were the vice president just because of the nature of my personality and you don't know until you actually go through it how the president, would react to that whether that would be positive or negative.
+Mike is a reserved, quiet Midwesterner.
+I'm a brash and loud Northeasterner, and so my advice to the president might not be in some respects substantively different than the advice Mike gives to the president, because we are both Republicans and believe generally in the orthodoxy of our party.
+Certainly the way the advice is delivered would be different and much sharper if I were the vice president just because of the nature of my personality and you don't know until you actually go through it how the president would react to that, whether that would be positive or negative.
 But it would certainly be different.

 One thing is he couldn't fire you.
 He can fire anyone else in his cabinet, any other advisor.
 He can't just fire his vice president.